-If you are the victim of a crime and do not want to pursue action within the College system or the criminal justice system, you may still want to consider making a confidential report.
-With your permission, a SCPD officer can file a report on the details of the incident without revealing your identity (except to the Title IX Coordinator in the event of a reported sex offense or sexual harassment).
-The purpose of a confidential report is to comply with your wish to keep the matter confidential, while taking steps to enhance the future safety of yourself and others.
-With such information, the SCPD can keep an accurate record of the number of incidents involving students, employees, and visitors: determine where there is a pattern of crime with regard to a particular location, method, or assailant: and alert the campus community to potential danger.
-Reports filed in this manner are counted and disclosed in the annual crime statistics for the institution.
+If you are the victim of a crime and do not it appropriate, to inform persons being want to pursue action within the College system or the criminal justice system, you on a voluntary confidential basis at [CPSA]. may still want to consider making a confidential report.
+With your permission, Pastoral Counselor a SCPD officer can file a report on the An employee of an institution, who details of the incident without revealing your is associated with a religious order or identity (except to the Title IX Coordinator in denomination, recognized by that religious the event of a reported sex offense or sexual order or denomination as someone who harassment).
+The purpose of a confidential provides confidential counseling and who report is to comply with your wish to keep is functioning within the scope of that the matter confidential, while taking steps recognition as a pastoral counselor. to enhance the future safety of yourself and others.
+With such information, the SCPD can Professional Counselor keep an accurate record of the number of An employee of an institution whose incidents involving students, employees, and official responsibilities include providing visitors: determine where there is a pattern psychological counseling to members of of crime with regard to a particular location, the institution's community, and who is method, or assailant: and alert the campus functioning within the scope of his or her community to potential danger.
+Reports filed license or certification. in this manner are counted and disclosed in the annual crime statistics for the institution.